 1. Photonic devices in monolithic and multi-material platforms for hybrid integration (silicon photonics, glass, silicon nitride, polymer with InP) for telecom, datacom, computercom and sensing.

 2. Optical interconnects for computer systems including ultra-high capacity, flexible transceiver, optical backplanes, on-chip interconnects and active optical cable systems.

 3. All-optical switching and signal processing.

 4. High-speed/bandwidth transmitter design and implementation, advance modulation formats, design of high-speed transmission links, system/subsystem modeling, digital signal processing.

 5. Conceptualization and design of novel photonic devices for photonic biosensors.
 Algorithm development and digital signal processing for sensor sensitivity improvement.

 - Photonic Technology in Telecommunications (Undergraduate - 7th Semester)

 - Optical Fiber Transmission Systems (Undergraduate - 8th Semester)

 - Optical Communication Networks (Undergraduate - 9th Semester)

-- Lightwave Device Characterization and Optical Logic (Graduate - Spring Semester)
+- Lightwave Device and Circuit Characterization (Graduate - Spring Semester)